Linstancy/Traffic-Sign-Classifier/README.md

 ![alt text][image3]

-As you can see above, the network confused sign 41 (End of no passing) with sign 32(End of all speed and passing limits).
-Below are one image from each of those two classes which shows that they look similar:
+As you can see above, the network confused sign 41 (End of no passing) as sign 32(End of all speed and passing limits) the most.
+Below are samples of images from each of those two classes which shows that they look very similar:

 ![alt text][image9]